renatavarn/AUDL_web_scraping/README.md

 Posessions, Total scores, Assists, Goals, Blocks, +-, Completions, Cmp% (completion percentage), Yards, Throwing Yards, Receiving Yards, Offensive Effic, Hockey assists, Throwaways, Stalls, Drops, Calahans, Hucks, Huck completion %, Pulls, Offensive PP, Defensive PP, Minutes played

 ### Feel free to download `audl_2022_player_data.csv` file and do your own analysis!
-It can be used for comparing individual players or teams during the 2022 season!
+It can be used for comparing individual players or teams during the 2022 season and more.